FarahOh/Senior-Project/README.md

     Kyle: 9/26/16: Worked on Software Requirements document
     Farah: 9/26/16: Worked on Software Requirements document
     Mohini: 9/26/16: Worked on Software Requirements document

+    Zach: 10/10, 10/17/, 10/24, and 10/31: Working on App functionality.
+Created Working app with functionality.